Skip to main content

 • Session mode — regular session or extended hours

-• Cooldown — minimum time between repeated alerts for the same definition, so you don’t get flooded during volatile stretches
+• Cooldown — minimum time between repeated alerts for the same definition

 Example alert configurations